oscarmiro26/plant-disease-classification/README.md

 # Plant Disease Classification FastAPI Service

 This service provides an API endpoint for classifying plant diseases from images using a selection of our ML models (incl.
-SVM, ResNet50, ResNet Ensemble).
+SVM and ResNet50).

 ## Setup